Florida Diminished Value Law Claim Rights, Deadlines & Process Explained

 This guide explains how Florida diminished value law works, who typically qualifies, and what documentation insurers expect when evaluating a claim.

-The material reflects years of experience handling diminished value cases throughout Florida, including complex structural damage and high-value vehicle claims.
+The material reflects years of experience handling diminished value cases throughout Florida, including complex structural damage and high-value vehicle claims, with valuation support built on real market behavior—not insurer formulas.

 What Is Diminished Value Under Florida Law?